 Though naturally a brilliant TV presence (with an iconic performance in Derry Girls), Coughlan has been on stage in a few pieces, including the Donmar's The Prime of Miss Jean Brodie and Jess and Joe Forever at the Orange Tree and in Edinburgh.
 She's the wonderful Penelope Featherington here.

-Taking on the role of progressive painter Henry Granville, Ovenden has appeared across stage and screen with credits including Merry We Roll Along and, most recently, the starry production of All About Eve with Gillian Anderson and Lily James.
+Taking on the role of progressive painter Henry Granville, Ovenden has appeared across stage and screen with credits including Merry We Roll Along and the starry production of All About Eve with Gillian Anderson and Lily James.
+He was a WOSAward nominee for South Pacific, which is headed for London and touring later this year.

 The Queen Charlotte herself Golda Rosheuvel is played with heartbreaking steel and constant mirth by Golda Rosheuvel.
 Quite often a scene-stealer, Rosheuvel has appeared in the likes of the Old Vic's A Christmas Carol and Othello at the Liverpool Everyman.